samjaninf/smartitsm/README.md

 *   support for other GNU/Linux distributions
 *   save state for better resuming
 *   auto-create credentials and save them
+*   apply log level to almost every used command

 ##   Copyright and License